StellarSand/privacy-settings/Privacy Settings/LinkedIn.md

 #### Two-step verification
 - Turn on
 - Select Authenticator App.
 Never choose Phone Number (SMS)
+- Scan the QR code with the authenticator app and enter the 6 digit code > Continue
+- Generate your recovery codes and save them

-- Don't use Microsoft Authenticator as instructed there.
+NOTE 1: Don't use Microsoft Authenticator as mentioned there.
 Instead use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/the-weird-aquarian/privacy-settings#recommendations-alternatives--reviews).

+NOTE 2: The recovery codes downloaded is required to login, if 2FA method is lost, broken or unavailable.
+Keep these codes somewhere safe, to prevent loss or unauthorised access.
+They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.